 CWC is pleased to have delivered some encouraging news to our freelance members.
 The opportunity below comes about due to an incredible personal effort from the TriNorth team for the freelance community across the world.
 CWC sends our heartfelt thanks and fully welcomes the move.
 All our members are being encouraged to help spread the word of this new publication.

 STATEMENT – NEW SPORTS FREELANCER PROJECTS

-So please send in your submissions, ideas and suggestions and hopefully we’ll be able to make a small difference.
-Our intention is to pay pretty much on submission, even if that submission is for three or four magazines down the line.
-This won’t always be possible but the more cash we can generate from the general public, the quicker we can pay, the more freelancers we can use, and the better the rates we can offer.
+So for freelancers, please send in your submissions, ideas and suggestions.
+TriNorth’s intention is to pay pretty much on submission, even if that submission is for three or four magazines down the line.
+This won’t always be possible but the more cash that can be generated from the general public, the quicker they can pay, the more freelancers they can use, and the better the rates they can offer.

 Finally, the only way the two magazines will survive in the longer term is if people buy them, so please do promote them wherever and whenever you can.
 All of the blogs on the respective websites have details about how people can buy or donate.